fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 Awesome, that fixture helps us prevent a lot of duplicated code.

-But currently we still have to write some code in the test function that will be repetitive for other tests, right now we:
+But currently, we still have to write some code in the test function that will be repetitive for other tests, right now we:

 * create the **dependency override**
 * put it in the `app.dependency_overrides`